 Why?

-Because Solo Advertising as a whole is inclined into a specific range of niches.
-While it dominates in niches like MMO, Biz Opps, Work from home, and Internet Marketing, you rarely come to see a seller in niches like health, fitness, cooking, pets, gardening, etc.,
+Because Solo Advertising as a whole is inclined towards a specific range of niches, while it dominates in niches like MMO, Biz Opps, Work from Home, and Internet Marketing, you rarely come across a seller in niches like health, fitness, cooking, pets, gardening, etc.

 So, if your product previously performed well with your email list, solo ads might be worth it.
 Otherwise, you need to test several sellers’ email lists and decide if using solo ads for eCommerce is worthwhile.